SafaAlfulaij/QuranFinder/README.md

 !quran 1 1 en.hilali
 ```
 which will provide the Hilali English translation of the Quran.

+_NOTE: the '!' character is just prefix command character of the bot and may be different depending how the bot was configured_

 ## License
 This program is free software under GNU General Public License 3 or any later version and COMES WITHOUT AND WARRANTY, for more information see LICENSE.